RachaelCaldwell/sqlalchemy-challenge/README.md

 The Module 10 Challenge uses Python and SQLAlchemy to do a basic climate analysis and data exploration with SQLAlchemy ORM queries, Pandas, and Matplotlib.
 The Challenge is divided into two parts:
-* Part 1: Analyze and Explore Climate Data
+* **Part 1:** Analyze and Explore Climate Data
-* Part 2: Design Climate App
+* **Part 2:** Design Climate App

 **Part 1: Analyze and Explore the Climate Data** **Precipitation Analysis**
-* Find the most recent date in the dataset.
+* Creates a query that finds the most recent date in the dataset (8/23/2017)
-* Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.
-* Select only the "date" and "prcp" values.
+* Creates a query that collects only the date and precipitation for the last year of data without passing the date as a variable
-* Load the query results into a Pandas DataFrame.
-Explicitly set the column names.
+* Saves the query results to a Pandas DataFrame to create date and precipitation columns
-* Sort the DataFrame values by "date".
+* Sorts the DataFrame by date
-* Plot the results by using the DataFrame plot method
+* Plots the results by using the DataFrame plot method with date as the x and precipitation as the y variables
-* Use Pandas to print the summary statistics for the precipitation data
+* Uses Pandas to print the summary statistics for the precipitation data

 **Station Analysis**
-* Design a query to calculate the total number of stations in the dataset.
+* Creates a query to calculate the total number of stations in the dataset
-* Design a query to find the most-active stations (that is, the stations that have the most rows).
-* List the stations and observation counts in descending order.
+* Creates a query that correctly lists the stations and observation counts in descending order and finds the most active station (USC00519281)
-* Design a query that calculates the lowest, highest, and average temperatures that filters on the most-active station id found in the previous query.
+* Creates a query that correctly finds the min, max, and average temperatures for the most active station (USC00519281).
-* Design a query to get the previous 12 months of temperature observation (TOBS) data.
+* Creates a query to get the previous 12 months of temperature observation (TOBS) data that filters by the station that has the greatest number of observations
+* Saves the query results to a Pandas DataFrame

 **Part 2: Design Climate App**

-Displays a precipitation route that:
+Correctly plot a histogram with bins=12 for the last year of data using tobs as the column to count Displays a precipitation route that:
 * Returns json with the date as the key and the value as the precipitation
 * Only returns the jsonified precipitation data for the last year in the database